Project-MONAI/monai-deploy-informatics-gateway/docs/setup/setup.md

 ## Configure Informatics Gateway

-Use the following command to initialize Informatics Gateway & default configuration:
+Use the following commands to initialize the Informatics Gateway and default configuration:

 ```bash
 mig-cli config init
 mig-cli config endpoint http://localhost:5000
 ```

 ```powershell
 mig-cli.exe config init
 mig-cli.exe config endpoint http://localhost:5000
 ```

-This first command extract the default `appsettings.json` file into the home directory:
+The first command extracts the default `appsettings.json` file into the home directory:

 * Linux: `~/.mig/appsettings.json`
 * Windows: `C:\Users\[username]\.mig\appsettings.json`

 This file is mapped into the Docker container and used by the Informatics Gateway when `mig-cli` is used to launch the application.

-For a complete reference of the `appsettings.jon`, please refer to [Configuration Schema](schema.md).
+For a complete reference of the `appsettings.json` file, refer to the [Configuration Schema](schema.md).

-The second command tells `mig-cli` where the endpoint is for the Informatics Gateway RESTful API.
+The second command passes the endpoint for the Informatics Gateway RESTful API to `mig-cli`.

 > [!Note]
-> To see available commands simply execute `mig-cli` or `mig-cli.exe`.
+> To see available commands, simply execute `mig-cli` or `mig-cli.exe`.

 ## Storage Consideration & Configuration

-Informatics Gateway operates on two storage locations.
-The first is for temporarily storing of the incoming data for data grouping.
-The second is where Informatics Gateway uploads grouped datasets to final storage shared by other MONAI Deploy sub-systems.
+The Informatics Gateway operates on two storage locations.
+In the first location, the incoming data for data grouping is temporarily stored.
+In the second location, the Informatics Gateway uploads grouped datasets to final storage shared by other MONAI Deploy sub-systems.

 ### Temporary Storage of Incoming Dataset

-The temporary storage location, by default, is set to `/payloads` in the `appsettings.json` file.
+By default, the temporary storage location is set to `/payloads` in the `appsettings.json` file.

-To change the temporary storage location, please locate `./InformaticsGateway/storage/temporary` property in the `appsettings.json` file.
+To change the temporary storage location, locate the `./InformaticsGateway/storage/temporary` property in the `appsettings.json` file and modify it.

 > [!Note]
-> Calculate the required temporary storage based on the number of studies and the size of each study.
+> You will need to calculate the required temporary storage based on the number of studies and the size of each study.
-> Please also consider the AE Title timeout if the AE Title needs to wait a long time before assembling & uploading
+> Also, consider changing the AE Title timeout if the AE Title needs to wait a long time before assembling and uploading
 > the payload for final storage.

 > [!Note]
-> Before running Informatics Gateway, adjust the values of `watermarkPercent` and `reserveSpaceGB` based on
+> Before running the Informatics Gateway, adjust the values of `watermarkPercent` and `reserveSpaceGB` based on
 > the expected number of studies and size of each study.
 The suggested value for `reserveSpaceGB` is 2x to 3x the
 > size of a single study multiplied by the number of configured AE Titles.

 ### Shared Storage
 Informatics Gateway includes MinIO as the default storage service provider.
 To integrate with another storage service provider, please refer to the [Data Storage](https://github.com/Project-MONAI/monai-deploy-informatics-gateway/blob/main/guidelines/srs.md#data-storage) section of the SRS.

-Please download and install MinIO by following the [quickstart guide](https://docs.min.io/docs/minio-quickstart-guide.html).
-Once MinIO is installed and configured, modify the storage configuration to enable communication between Informatics Gateway & MinIO.
+Download and install MinIO by following the [quickstart guide](https://docs.min.io/docs/minio-quickstart-guide.html).
+Once MinIO is installed and configured, modify the storage configuration to enable communication between the Informatics Gateway and MinIO.

 Locate the storage section of the configuration in `appsettings.json`: